Scoring in association football: Introduction of tape / crossbar

-In 1875, after a proposal by Queen's Park FC, the laws allowed the option of using either a crossbar or tape.
+In 1875, after a proposal by Queen's Park Football Club, the laws allowed the option of using either a crossbar or tape.
 At the International Football Conference of December 1882, it was decided to require a crossbar; this change was introduced into the Football Association's laws in 1883.

-The dimensions of the goal (8 yards wide and 8 feet high) have remained unchanged since 1866.
+The dimensions of the goal [8 yards (24 feet) wide and 8 feet (2.6 yards) high] have remained unchanged since 1866.

 Use of hands to score a goal

 The original FA laws of 1863 disallowed a goal when the ball was "thrown, knocked on, or carried", even if the handling was otherwise legal.
 In 1882, a change in the laws, introduced by Nicholas Lane Jackson of Finchley FC and Morton Betts of Old Harrovians FC, made it possible to score an own goal by use of the hands.

-In 1962, a change introduced by the Scottish Football Association permitted a goal-keeper to score a goal by throwing the ball into the opposing goal from his own penalty area.
+In 1962, a change introduced by the Scottish Football Association permitted a goalkeeper to score a goal by throwing the ball into the opposing goal from his own penalty area.
 This innovation was heavily criticised in some quarters.
 In 1974, a further change to the laws allowed a goal to be scored when the ball was handled unintentionally by an attacker.
 In 2019 both of these changes were reversed: